🔄 Update (March 19, 2026):

 Travelers to Thailand are primarily exposed if they pass through Gulf hubs.
 Because their operations depend directly on the fluidity of regional airspace, Qatar Airways (Doha), Emirates (Dubai), and Etihad (Abu Dhabi) are the airlines most likely to experience delays or rerouting.

-On the European side, major players like Air France, KLM, or the Lufthansa Group have also had to temporarily adapt their flight plans to Asia.
-Practical tip: always check the status of your flight directly on the airline’s website (not just through your booking agency) to track real-time delays on routes to Bangkok or Phuket.
+On the European side, major players like Air France, KLM, or the Lufthansa Group have also had to temporarily suspend some flights to the Middle East or adapt their flight plans to Asia.

 Should I cancel my trip to Thailand?

-If your airline is still operating your flight and hasn’t announced any flights to Thailand cancelled, there is no reason to cancel your trip solely out of fear of the geopolitical situation.
+If your airline is still operating your flight, there is no reason to cancel your trip solely out of fear of the geopolitical situation.
 The current problem is purely logistical (flight routes) and does not represent a direct threat to Thai tourist areas.
 To reassure yourself about the situation on site, feel free to read our update on the current situation and safety in Thailand.

 However, if your itinerary includes a short layover in the Middle East and you are traveling for a strict imperative (wedding, fixed-date cruise), you can contact your airline to evaluate the possibility of an early rerouting via another Asian hub (such as Singapore or Istanbul).